RicardoLera/EmbeddedNet/README.md

  - Application on embedded system (import/export/conv etc).
  - Finish commenting all functions.

+## Getting Started

+Prerequisites: `python3` with `tensorflow` and other common python tools.
+We utilize Anaconda.

+Clone the repository: `git clone git@github.com:RicardoLera/EmbeddedNet.git`

+Download the [Br35H Dataset by Ahmed Hamada](https://www.kaggle.com/ahmedhamada0/brain-tumor-detection) on Kaggle.
+Place the `yes` and `no` folders in `/python_tests`.
+In a terminal, change directory to the `no` file and run: `rename 's/./\L$&/' *` to change the first letter of files 12-19 to lowercase.

+Next, open `python_tests/mobile.py`.
+Running it will create the `data` folder in the main directory.

+In the Python terminal run: `savepar(1)` to load pre-trained parameters or `savepar(0)` for random parameters.

+To preprocess the images, run `saveimages(0, X)` where `X` is how many images per epoch your network will be trained with (max 2600).
+Then run `saveimages(1, X)` where `X` is the number of test images utilized (max 400).
+These two processes can take a while.

+Finally, run `./EmbeddedNet transfer` in either `Debug` or `Release` with your preferred arguments.

 ## Command Line Arguments

 First Argument: `run`, `train` or `transfer`.